speedily/speedily/README.md

 - 👯 I’m looking to collaborate on: Blockchain, GPT-based plugins, Agent Ops
 - 🤔 I’m looking for help with: Open source adoption and monetization
 - 💬 Ask me about: WordPress internals, serverless deployments, hybrid CMS, API integrations, crypto-payments
-- 📫 How to reach me: hello@abhishekjha.com or [LinkedIn](https://www.linkedin.com/in/speedily)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/speedily)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I’ve helped a foundation get ₹1.5 Crore in grants by delivering code that was pending for 2 years—in just 30 days.